 Central Serous Chorioretinopathy

-What causes CSCR?It is not known what causes CSCR but the condition has been associated with stress, certain hormonal or endocrine disruptions and the use of steroid medications.
-Some traditional Chinese medicine and herbal medicine, especially those containing ginseng, may worsen the condition.
+It is not known exactly what causes CSCR, but the condition has been associated with stress, certain hormonal disruptions, and the use of steroid medications.
+Some traditional medicine and herbal medicine, has also been known to trigger or worsen the condition.

-What puts me at risk of CSCR?The risk factors of CSCR include:
+The risk factors of CSCR include:

 Subscribe to our mailing list to get the updates to your inbox